Self-link: go/faft-running

 The OS image installed on the USB drive MUST NOT be a recovery image.
 FAFT switches pretty often between normal and dev mode, and the transition into dev mode is done by going through the recovery screen.
 With a recovery image present, it will do a recovery instead of going through the dev mode transition flow.

-can‘t be found you’re not using a test image and while this step will work (albeit slowly because the fallback is to scp files individually), running the DUT's side of the tests will fail because non-test ChromeOS lacks a suitable python interpreter.
+The OS on the USB drive and on the disk must be a test image.
+If not, it will lack important tooling for running the tests: If you see messages that rsync can‘t be found you’re not using a test image and while this step will work (albeit slowly because the fallback is to scp files individually), running the DUT's side of the tests will fail because non-test ChromeOS lacks a suitable python interpreter.

 The hardware configuration for running FAFT on a servo v4 Type-A with servo micro includes: